Navaneeth-Git/CloudBooth/README.md

 ### Prerequisites

 - A Mac running macOS 12.0 (Monterey) or later
 - Xcode 13 or later (available for free on the Mac App Store)
 - A free Apple ID (no paid developer account needed)

 ### Steps

 1. **Clone the Repository**

-   Open Terminal and run:

    ```bash
    git clone https://github.com/Navaneeth-Git/CloudBooth.git